| |

 Sherwin Williams exterior finish coats

-had the best ingredients in the optimum percentages.
+ingredients in the optimum percentages.

 Sherwin Williams Duration Lifetime Coating is a higher build,